OctopusDeploy/docs/docs/api-and-integration/tfs-vsts/using-octopus-extension/extension-compatibility.md

 ---
-title: VSTS and TFS Extension version compatibility
+title: VSTS and TFS Extension Version Compatibility
 description: This guide explains the Octopus extension versions that are compatible with different versions of VSTS and TFS
 ---

 !toc

-## Octopus Extension versions
+## Octopus Extension Versions

 There are three distinct versions (or version ranges) you need to worry about with respect to the Octopus Extension: